silasdani/bullet-services/README.md

 # Bullet Services

-A Ruby on Rails API backend for managing glass repair quotations, with user authentication (Devise Token Auth), image uploads, and integration with Webflow CMS.
+A Ruby on Rails API backend for managing glass repair wrs, with user authentication (Devise Token Auth), image uploads, and integration with Webflow CMS.
 Designed for use with a React Native frontend.

 ## Table of Contents